 A second line trial of the new glass vial was conducted by a different pharmaceutical manufacturer on an isolator-style line with explicit focus on assessing the overall particle reduction benefit.
 Similar to the previous trial, this line consisted of standard filling operations including a larger rotary accumulator table following the depyrogenation conveyer exit.
 The line was fully enclosed with HEPA-filtered downward laminar flow and glove ports for access.
 The line was operated between 200 and 278 vial/min with standard production protocols and setpoints.
-In this trial, ~8000 ISO 2R vials of each vial type were processed normally.
+In this trial, ~8,000 ISO 2R vials of each vial type were processed normally.
 Both the new vial and control vial (conventional) were made with the same dimensions.
 Airborne and surface particles in the isolator and in-solution particles were all monitored.
-In order to monitor the environment at the vial processing level, supplemental airborne particulate matter monitoring in the isolator was accomplished using 4 inch silicon wafers as settling plates.
+In order to monitor the environment at the vial processing level, supplemental airborne particulate matter monitoring in the isolator was accomplished using four-inch silicon wafers as settling plates.
 The wafers were placed at various locations, including the post-depyrogenation accumulator table, the depyrogenation tunnel entrance, and the washing area, at the same elevation as the vial openings.
 Surface particulate matter monitoring was completed by wiping surfaces with adhesive carbon tape and performing SEM analysis prior to and following each trial.
 Targeted surfaces included accumulator table surface, guides, and the screw feeder.
 Particle monitoring via wafers and carbon tape sampling was performed without opening the isolator.
 Particles in the solution were assessed by light obscuration according to USP <788> with samples from the beginning, middle, and end of the trial.
 The isolator portion of the line was cleaned using standard protocols prior to the trial of each vial type.

-Compared to the control run with conventional glass vials, the trial with the new glass vial showed an 85% reduction in airborne particles near the accumulator table, as indicated by the wafer settling plates.
-The collected particles ranged in size from 20 to 120 $\mu$ m and, based on a qualitative optical inspection, the particles were found to be a mix of both glassy and organic types.
+Compared to the control run with conventional glass vials, the trial with the new glass vial showed an 85% reduction in airborne particles near the accumulator table as indicated by the wafer settling plates.
+The collected particles ranged in size from 20 to 120 μ m and, based on a qualitative optical inspection, the particles were found to be a mix of both glassy and organic types.

-No differences in visible particle contamination were observed in the solution for the two different vial types; however, a substantial reduction (42-50%) was seen in average subvisible particle levels within the solution for the new vial in all three particle size ranges evaluated as detailed in Table III.
-Based on the standard deviation levels, a clear reduction in the two smaller size ranges is observed; however, the difference in particle levels for the >25 $\mu$ m range is not statistically significant.
-The results from the wafer settling plates, combined with mechanistic under-
+No differences in visible particle contamination were observed in the solution for the two different vial types; however, a substantial reduction (42 - 50%) was seen in average subvisible particle levels within the solution for the new vial in all three particle size ranges evaluated as detailed in Table II.
+Based on the standard deviation levels, a clear reduction in the two smaller size ranges is observed, however, the difference in particle levels for the >25 μ m range is not statistically significant.
+The results from the wafer settling plates, combined with mechanistic understanding, suggest that reduction in all ranges could be expected; however, the low baseline level in the >25 um range makes discrimination difficult in this case.
+Consistent with the previous trial, operator interventions were also reduced by 80% which is another contributing factor to the particle level reduction (of all types).
+Results for this second trial are summarized in Table III.